Capitalisk/capitalisk-website/docs/learn-about-clsk.md

 slug: /about-clsk
 ---

-Capitalisk was founded by the desire to create interconnectable chains and give the ability to easily setup interoperable markets and blockchains and have an adhocratic ecosystem.
-Although chains can be ran completely isolated.
-The incentive is that developers build great things, launch their own dedicated token and integrate with our ecosystem.
+Capitalisk was founded by the desire to create interconnectable blockchains and give communities the ability to easily setup decentralized markets between them.
+Blockchains in the Capitalisk ecosystem can be fully isolated from each other.
+The goal is to give developers an incentive to build great project, launch their own dedicated token and integrate it within our ecosystem.

 ## Philosophy

-The Capitalisk blockchain ideology is giving the incentive to focus on your product and launch it within the Capitalisk ecosystem.
-Unlike ETH, where fees are inherently expensive; Capitalisk incentivizes to launch custom tokens.
-Products will have full control of their ecosystems.
+The Capitalisk blockchain ideology is about giving you the incentive to focus on your product and launch it within the Capitalisk ecosystem.
+Unlike ETH, where fees are unavoidably high; Capitalisk enables you to launch your token on a separate blockchain which is only loosely connected to the Capitalisk mainchain.
+Communities will have full control of their ecosystems.
 Capitalisk merely provides the tools to do so.
-We strongly believe democratized chains and markets.
+We strongly believe in democratized chains and markets.

 ## LDEX